(for veterinary information only)

 In dogs, immune-mediated hemolytic anemia, where the immune system wrongly attacks the body's own red blood cells, carries a very high mortality rate because of thromboembolic disease.
 In these patients, medication to reduce blood clotting can be life-saving.

 In the past, the only option was low dose aspirin to inactivate platelets, the blood cells responsible for clotting blood.
 There is still controversy as to whether the inexpensive decades old medication works just as well as the new drug.
 Both drugs inactivate platelets but they do so by different routes.
 A very large study of cats at risk for thromboembolic disease (the "FATCAT" study), however, clearly showed improved survival rates in the clopidogrel group over the aspirin group.
-Similar studies in canine disease is lacking but results of the FATCAT study has made this medication more popular in both dogs and cats for the treatment and prevention of thromboembolic disease.
+Similar studies in canine disease are lacking but results of the FATCAT study has made this medication more popular in both dogs and cats for the treatment and prevention of thromboembolic disease.

 HOW THIS MEDICATION IS USED

-he most common side effects relate to upset stomach (appetite loss, vomiting, diarrhea).
+The most common side effects relate to upset stomach (appetite loss, vomiting, diarrhea).
 Giving clopidogrel with food generally alleviates these symptoms.

 Inappropriate bleeding is always possible with medications that reduce clotting.
 It is important to watch for black or bloody stools, bruising, nose bleeds.